Paying and Persuading: Model

 The following lemma will be useful, which provides a dynamic version of the standard revelation/obfuscation principle for this setting (albeit with an expanded signal space).

 \begin{lemma} Let $\sigma$ be obedient.
-There exists obedient $\sigma^*$ with $S = \Delta(\Theta) \times A$ such that for each signal $s$ reached on the path of play, $\bb{E}_{\theta | (\mu, a)} = \mu$, $\sigma^R(h^\xi)(\mu, a) = a$, and $t((\mu, a), a') \neq 0 \implies a = a'$ and moreover $\bb{P}^\sigma = \bb{P}^{\sigma^*}.$ \end{lemma} The proof is straightforward but deferred to \blue{\ref{l: dynamic revelation principle proof}} Lemma \ref{l: dynamic revelation principle} implies that for each obedient strategy there is an outcome equivalent (and hence payoff equivalent) strategy $\sigma^*$ which is direct in beliefs and actions: it tells Receiver (directly) what belief to hold, and then recommends an incentive compatible action.
-Moreover, it further simplifies the space of transfers: Sender need only pay Receiver if Receiver follows the recommended strategy.
+There exists obedient $\sigma^*$ with $S = \Delta(\Theta) \times A$ such that for all $h^\xi \in \supp(\bb{P}^{\sigma^*})$, $\mu(h^\xi, \sigma^* | (\mu, a)) = \mu$, $\sigma^{*R}(h^\xi)(\mu, a) = a$, and $t((\mu, a), a'; \sigma^*) \neq 0 \implies a = a'$ such that $\bb{Q}^\sigma = \bb{Q}^{\sigma^*}$. \end{lemma} The proof is a standard relabeling argument, done in \blue{\ref{l: dynamic revelation principle proof}} Lemma \ref{l: dynamic revelation principle} implies that for each obedient contract there is an outcome equivalent (and hence payoff equivalent) contract $\sigma^*$ which is direct in beliefs and actions: it tells Receiver (directly) what belief to hold, and then recommends an incentive compatible action.
+Moreover, it further simplifies the space of transfers: Sender need only pay Receiver if Receiver follows the recommended action.
 This implies the set of transfers needed to be specified simplifies from one for each pair of actions only to one for each action recommendation, a much lower dimensional space.

 Why is it that Lemma \ref{l: dynamic revelation principle} does not restrict to direct action recommendations, which are sufficient in the static case?
 While it is also sufficient in the dynamic case to restrict directly to action recommendations only (randomizing the belief implicitly), this obfuscates policies where Sender induces multiple actions at the same posterior belief (or multiple beliefs at the same action).
 While it is without loss of generality to consider random actions only, doing so will introduce notational complexity in the proof of the main result (Theorem \ref{t: transfers as last resort}) so I work with this expanded signal space instead throughout the paper.